arnoldmartinez/book-notes/vim/Mastering-vim.md

 If you run into difficulties picking the right movement commands, you can also use the visual mode to select text you want to modify.
 Hit *v* to enter the visual mode and use the usual movement commands to adjust the selection.
 Run the desired command(like *c* to change or *d* to delete) once you're satisfied with the selection.

+## Persistent undo and repeat

+Press *u* to undo a last operation, and *Ctrl + r* to redo it.

+Vim also allows you to persist undo history between sessions, which is great if you want to undo(or remember) something you've done a few days ago!

+You can enable persistent undo by adding the following line to your .vimrc:

+>     set undofile

+However, this will litter your system with an undo file for each file you're editing.
+You can consolidate the undo files in a single directory, as seen in the following example:

+>     " Set up persistent undo across all files.
+>     set undofile
+>     if !isdirectory(expand("$HOME/.vim/undodir"))
+>         call mkdir(expand("$HOME/.vim/undodir"), "p")
+>     endif
+>     set undodir=$HOME/.vim/undodir

+#### TIP

+If you're using Windows, replace the directories with %USERPROFILE%\vimfiles\undodir(and you'll be making changes to *_vimrc* instead of *.vimrc*).